bpmn-io/bpmn.io/src/blog/2014/008-palette-sub-processes.md

   </a>
 </div>

 Please report the bugs and problems you have with the latest release.
-If you would like to stay up to date with the things to come follow us on twitter [@bpmn_io](https://twitter.com/bpmn_io).
+If you would like to stay up to date with the things to come [follow us on Mastodon](https://fosstodon.org/@bpmn_io).

 PS: The new version of bpmn-js is available via [npm](http://npmjs.org/bpmn-js) and [bower](https://github.com/bpmn-io/bower-bpmn-js).